 The initiative, dubbed the ‘No Campaign,’ successfully made the case to the Calgary government that it should hold a referendum as a condition to the province’s funding agreement for its portion of the costs.
 Alberta Institute ramped up their social media and online presence to educate Canadians on the financial impacts that this bid would have.
 Alberta Institute's calculations found that every Canadian would have had to pay an average of $70, every Albertan an average of $500, and every Calgarian an average of $1,200 if it were held on budget.

 These hard numbers resonated with the Calgarian electorate, who voted to oppose the bid by a 13-point margin, putting an end to the possibility of a Calgary Olympics 2026.

-The Alberta Institute received a Startup Grant from Atlas Network in 2018.
+Alberta Institute received support as a start-up organization from Atlas Network.